ntnu-arl/aerial_gym_simulator/docs/3_robots_and_controllers.md

     ]
     ```

-You can read more about how this is used [in this blog post](https://www.cantorsparadise.com/how-control-allocation-for-multirotor-systems-works-f87aff1794a2).
+You can read more about how this concept is applied [in this blog post](https://www.cantorsparadise.com/how-control-allocation-for-multirotor-systems-works-f87aff1794a2).

 Given an allocation matrix and the motor commands, we can calculate the wrench (force and torque) commands for the base link as